ShahinaShanu/BookListRajor/README.md

-if Package not installing then check the version and install related package just like in console type: Install-PkgName //Install-Microsoft.EntityFrameworkCore
+if Package not installing then check the version and install related package just like in console type: Install-Package <pkgName> -version //Eg: Install-Package Microsoft.EntityFrameworkCore.SqlServer -version 3.1.10